January, late spring, and September. That’s when search volume for “weight watchers” spikes on Google.

 But if Weight Watchers worked, why do we keep seeing the same spike, season after season, year after year?

-I don’t mean to pick on Weight Watchers – really, it is just a perfect analogy for what we call the dieting cycle.
+I don’t mean to pick on Weight Watchers because there are many other diet programs out there.
+It just happens to be a perfect analogy for what we call the diet cycle.

 What is the diet cycle?

 Day-to-day stressors increase tension.
-This tension, coupled with all-or-nothing thinking (“I’ll just start again in the fall”,) leads to overeating and binging on “forbidden” foods.
+This tension, coupled with all-or-nothing thinking (e.g. “I’ll just start again in the fall”) leads to overeating and bingeing on “forbidden” foods.

 At this point, guilt and shame take over and body dissatisfaction returns, and the cycle is at risk for restarting.